MITRECND/WhoDat/README.md

 WhoDat code.
 It is designed to be more extensible and has more features than the PHP implementation.

-Version 2.0 of pyDat includes support for historical whois searches.
+Version 2.0 of pyDat included support for historical whois searches.
 This capability necessitated modifying the way data is stored in the database.
 To aid in properly populating the database, a script called [mongo_populate](./pydat/scripts/mongo_populate.py) is provided to auto-populate the data.
 Note that the data coming from whoisxmlapi doesn't seem to be always